 The history of Livraria Lello

-Livraria Lello is certainly one of the oldest and most beautiful bookshops in the whole world.
+Livraria Lello is undoubtedly one of the oldest and most beautiful bookshops in the whole world.

 The expansion of business encouraged the Lello brothers to build a new house for their shop.
-In January 1906, they opened the Livraria Lello.
+Thus, in January 1906, they opened the Livraria Lello.
 The building was designed by the engineer Xavier Esteves.

 In 2016 & 2017, the shop was renovated.